-Lectures will be delivered in person during regularly scheduled class time and livestreamed.
+Lectures will be delivered in person during regularly scheduled class time.
 The lectures will be recorded so they can be viewed later.
 Sometimes a portion of class time will be dedicated to practice questions.
 The instructor will be available for assistance during these periods but "practice question time" will not be recorded.
-Slides will be posted after lecture.
+Slides will be posted after lecture to preserve the integrity of in-class activities.
 During lecture, please note the slide number (at the bottom) and take notes accordingly.